|Born||In 281 AC or 282 AC, at westerlands|

 A Feast for Crows

 On the third day, Pate is with his friends, Alleras, Mollander, Armen, and Roone, in the Quill and Tankard, celebrating Alleras's newly acquired link.
-They meet Leo Tyrell, another novice who thinks very much of himself and is not liked by the others.
-Leo mocks them, and claims he will have Rosey.
-Shortly afterwards, the other boys go back to the Citadel, leaving Leo and Pate, who is waiting for the Alchemist.
+They meet Leo Tyrell, who mocks them and claims he will have Rosey.
+Shortly afterwards, the other boys go back to the Citadel, leaving Leo and Pate, who is waiting for the alchemist.

-Eventually, Pate thinks that the Alchemist will not show up, and heads back to the Citadel.
-Outside the pub, he runs into the Alchemist, who has Pate follow him into a narrow alley.
-The Alchemist gives Pate the coin, and Pate bites down on it as he has seen others do with gold coins.
-Pate asks the Alchemist to show his face, which is revealed to be that of a young man.
+Eventually, Pate thinks that the alchemist will not show up, and heads back to the Citadel.
+Outside the inn, he runs into the alchemist , who has Pate follow him into a narrow alley.
+The alchemist gives Pate the coin, and Pate bites down on it as he has seen others do with gold coins.
+Pate asks the alchemist to show his face, which is revealed to be that of a young man.
 He has a slight scar on his right cheek and a hooked nose, while his hair is thick, black and curly.
-Pate does not recognize him, and asks who he is, and the Alchemist replies, "A stranger.
+Pate does not recognize him, and asks who he is, and the alchemist replies, "A stranger.
 No one.
 Truly."
-Pate gives the Alchemist the key, thus proving himself to be a thief.
+Pate gives the alchemist the key, thus proving himself to be a thief.
 When Pate leaves, he falls to the ground, his legs weak and his heart hammering, and dies.
 His last thoughts are of Rosey.